KaiserSoft/SSH-Key-Deploy-v2/README.md

 The idea is to host these files in a private git repository and have any servers pull from
 the repository using personal access tokens and update the authorized_keys file automatically.
-Alternativly you may use a tool like Ansible to trigger updates on your servers manually (more secure).
+Alternatively you may use a tool like Ansible to trigger updates on your servers manually (more secure).

 An alternative version which does not use an SQlite3 database is available here: https://github.com/KaiserSoft/SSH-Key-Deploy/